A Wood County Transportation bus heads to a pickup in Port Edwards.

 When the topic came up in 2009 and 2010, we expressed doubts about whether there was really enough demand to justify the service.
 We still have those doubts.
 Driving is a pretty ingrained habit for a lot of people here, and the risk - and cost - of running a regional bus line that is mostly empty of passengers seems like a real one.

 That's not an argument against considering the idea.
 It's an argument for considering it carefully, with a skeptical eye.
 There is real evidence that people are driving less today than they were before the recession began - and that use of public transportation is increasing especially among the young and the old.
-The former is a group we want to attract more of in central Wisconsin.
+The former is a group we want to attract more of in Wisconsin Rapids.
 The latter is a group that is going to continue to grow here, as throughout the state.

 In the meantime, there are non-government-sponsored ways we can reduce the number of cars on the road - and in the process cuts greenhouse gas emissions, infrastructure strain and stress for travelers.
 Some major regional employers have systems in place for carpooling and ride-sharing.
 If you're a commuter, it might be worth finding out whether that's an option that would work for you.